 Pronounced man and wife, there was nothing left to do but take a bow.

-The reception was connected to the theatre.
-We were in a dinner theatre, featuring a seven course Italian meal and a twelve piece band playing the standards.
+The reception was connected to the theatre - a dinner theatre, featuring a seven course Italian meal and a twelve piece band playing the standards.
 This man knew his bride and had not missed even a tiny detail.
 Spirits were high as people gathered in the bar and the music started.
 After the first course, there were some rumblings among a few of the tables and then sheepishly, one of his brothers (Michael comes from a family of 7 siblings) comes to the stage with his wife to sing us a song.
 I laugh out loud when Michael tells me that after every course, someone in his family had to perform something — anything.
 All of this is payback because Michael was asked to write an original song for every single one of their weddings and so here we go, let the entertainment begin: we had beatnik poets, an original rap song, a presentation of an original poem and a duet.
 It was charming and endearing.